Telenav/cactus/README.md

 ### Summary

-This project is used in building [KivaKit](https://github.com/Telenav/kivakit).
+This module is used in building [KivaKit](https://github.com/Telenav/kivakit).
 It can also be used for the same purpose
 in building user applications.
 It saves and loads build metadata to *build.properties*:

     build-date = 2021.04.01